Bushwalking in Australia: Essential Hiking Safety Tips

 Many people attempt to walk hiking trails with very little experience or fitness or in some cases, too overconfident in their current experience level.
 Throw in a weather change and things can deteriorate.

-Stick to trails which suit your experience level and if you aren't fit and experienced enough to attempt an advanced trail, don't push yourself to do it.
+Stick to trails that suit your experience level and if you aren't fit and experienced enough to attempt an advanced trail, don't push yourself to do it.

 Tell someone where you are going